cicksuy1/CrSDK-usage-as-lib-exmaple/README.md

 The CrSDK HTTPS Server is a C++ project designed to provide an HTTP interface for controlling a camera using the SUNY Remote SDK (CrSDK).
 Clients can send GET requests to the server to trigger various camera operations, including:

-- Switching between automatic and manual camera modes
+- Switching between automatic and manual camera modes.
-- Adjusting shutter speed
+- Adjusting shutter speed.
-- Modifying ISO value
+- Modifying ISO value.
-- Changing autofocus area position
+- Changing autofocus area position.
-- Downloading camera settings to a PC
+- Downloading camera settings to a PC.
-- Uploading camera settings from a PC
+- Uploading camera settings from a PC.
+- Load zoom and focus position.
+- Set the F-number index.

 **Features**